 You can resume light office work or school, and non-strenuous activities within a week and avoid strenuous exercise for four to six weeks.

-How much does an Otoplasty Cost
+How much does an Otoplasty cost

 Depending on the extent of work involved, type of anaesthetic – if any, and the theatre fees, costs can vary.
 As a ball park figure an Otoplasty starts at $5,000.

 All our fees are inclusive.
 They include pre and post-op care and all procedure costs.
 Our aftercare treatments help with scar healing and swelling reduction.